Appilby History, Family Crest & Coats of Arms

-Origins Available: Borderlands
+- Origins Available:

 The ancient Appilby was a habitation surname, formed from any of various places so named in England and Scotland.
 Appleby is derived from the old Norse "apall," or "apple" combined with "byr," meaning "farm."

 Early Origins of the Appilby family

 Important Dates for the Appilby family

 This web page shows only a small excerpt of our Appilby research.
-Another 231 words (16 lines of text) covering the years 1300 and 1617 are included under the topic Early Appilby History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1300 and 1617 are included under the topic Early Appilby History in all our PDF Extended History products and printed products wherever possible.

 Appilby Spelling Variations